 This means one of three things.

-- Either the early church did not recognize other Pauline letters as “inspired” – they had some other subjective criterion for such a judgement.
+- The early church did not recognize other Pauline letters as “inspired” – they had some other subjective criterion for such a judgement.
 In other words, a letter was not automatically inspired to them if it was Apostolic.
 This would mean, all inspired texts were Apostolic, but not all Apostolic texts were inspired.

-- Or, as some now believe, we have all of Paul’s letters including all 4 to Corinth, but 1 Corinthians (A) and 2 Corinthians (A) are both preserved inside of 2nd Corinthians.
+- As some now believe, we have all of Paul’s letters including all 4 to Corinth, but 1 Corinthians (A) and 2 Corinthians (A) are both preserved inside of 2nd Corinthians.
 2 Corinthians is choppy thematically.
 Chapter 6 is thematically exactly like the letter referred to 1 Cor (5:9: “not to associate with immoral people”).
 Chapters 10-12 clearly sound like the strident, rebuke-filled “sorrowful letter” referred to in 7:8.
 And they are totally out of place with the happy tone of reconciliation of chapters 1-5 and 7-9.
 It is known that Ephesus became an early place of collecting, copying and distributing Paul’s letters.
 It could be such a letter mashup was done there, with their reasons for such collation now lost to history.